-A fit adult will need in the region of a couple of hours' exercise daily.
-They enjoy walks and will happily go along will the family on their outdoor activities, but they also enjoy spending time in front of the fire, enjoying any creature comforts that are available.
-Exercise must be given in limited amounts during the growth period, as too much can cause serious bone, joint and muscle problems.
+A fit Great Dane adult will need in the region of a couple of hours of exercise daily.
+They enjoy walks and will happily go along will the family on their outdoor activities.
+But they are also keen on spending time in front of the fire, enjoying any creature comforts that are available.
+Dog exercise must be given in limited amounts during the growth period, as too much can cause serious bone, joint and muscle problems.

 The short, sleek and dense coat of the Great Dane is low-maintenance and needs grooming about every week to 10 days.
 They can be groomed using a rubber-grooming mitt, which will remove the loose and dead hairs.

 Training Great Danes

 Such a giant breed needs training to make sure they are safe and social members of canine society.
 It is especially important that they learn to walk well on a lead and that they have a good recall - especially as their size can intimidate other dogs and people.
 Great Danes can enjoy reward-based training and some have been seen competing in obedience.

 Dog socialisation activities should be prioritised and ongoing.

 Did You Know?

 The Great Dane holds the record for being the tallest dog breed in the world, and while in its present form it has only worked as a guard dog, the ancestors of this canine colossus have been war dogs, fighting dogs, and high-status hunting dogs.
 They are now gentle giants, bred for their docility.
 Their deep powerful bark being far worse than their pretty much non-existent bite.

 Best Family Dog Breeds